grid-line

 Meanwhile, top industry players are expanding their product lines and web experiences to meet new demands.

-So what does the beauty industry look like in 2024?
+So what does the beauty industry look like at the start of 2026?

-In this article, we’ll cover all of the most important beauty industry stats, from industry-wide trends to consumer behavior to the rise of eCommerce and new technologies.
+In this article, we’ll cover all of the most important stats in the beauty space, from industry-wide trends to consumer behavior to the rise of e-commerce and new technologies.

 Top Beauty Industry Statistics